 Patients with cirrhosis face profoundly elevated perioperative morbidity and mortality due to underlying portal hypertension, coagulopathy, and immune dysfunction.
 Historically, surgical risk was estimated using subjective clinical gestalt or models unvalidated for surgical cohorts (like MELD or Child-Pugh).

-The VOCAL-Penn score provides a highly granular, objective assessment tailored to the specific surgical category.
-Utilising this data at the bedside transforms vague warnings ("high risk") into quantifiable probabilities.
-This facilitates true Shared Decision Making (SDM), establishes realistic expectations for patients and their families, and directly guides postoperative resource allocation (e.g., booking an ICU bed vs. a standard ward).
+The VOCAL-Penn score provides an objective assessment tailored to the specific surgical category.
+Using this data at the bedside transforms vague warnings ("high risk") into quantifiable probabilities.
+This supports true Shared Decision Making (SDM), establishes realistic expectations for patients and their families, and directly guides postoperative resource allocation (e.g., booking an ICU bed vs. a standard ward).

 Source Population Bias: The model was derived from a United States Veterans Affairs (VA) cohort.
 Consequently, the source population was predominantly older, male, and White.
-While subsequent external validations have demonstrated its utility in diverse populations, careful clinical judgement is required when extrapolating to highly disparate demographics.
+While subsequent external validations have shown its usefulness in diverse populations, careful clinical judgement is required when extrapolating to highly disparate demographics.

 Study Design: As a retrospective cohort study, the algorithm relies on the accuracy of historical ICD and CPT coding, carrying inherent retrospective biases.